Vet Nursing & Animal Care - LEVEL 3

 Delivery days:

-This programme will provide you with the qualification you’ll need to comply with all regulatory requirements and relevant industry codes of practice for animal care.
-This includes knowing how to respond to normal and abnormal health and behaviour in animals, and being able to assist with the day to day care of animals.
-It is designed for people who want to care for animals in contexts such as pet stores, animal rescue centres, pet groomers, boarding and training facilities and animal recreation businesses.
+This programme will provide you with the qualification you’ll need to comply with all regulatory requirements and relevant industry codes of practice for animal care, including knowing how to respond to normal and abnormal health and behaviour in animals and being able to assist with the day-to-day care of animals.

 How to apply

 If you're interested in applying for this programme, talk to your careers advisor at school.
 Application is arranged in partnership with your parents/caregivers and your school.
-Once you've talked to everyone required, you can use the form below to apply.
+Once you've talked to everyone required, you can use the application form at the top of the page to apply.

 Delivered from 9am - 3pm each day.